High-level environmental sustainability guidelines for large accelerator facilities: Refocusing large accelerator facilities towards environmental sustainability

 \subsection{Carbon offsets}

-Carbon offsets should only be used as a last resort when other alternatives to prevent and reduce carbon impacts have been exhausted.
-The legitimacy of many carbon offsets are under critique~\cite{carbonoffsets}, so carbon offset regulation should be considered effective before any implementation~\cite{netzero}.
+Carbon offsets should only be used or purchased as a last resort when other alternatives to prevent and reduce carbon impacts have been exhausted.
+The legitimacy of many carbon offsets is under critique~\cite{carbonoffsets}, so carbon offset regulation should be considered effective before any implementation~\cite{netzero}.
+In addition, risk of reversal\footnote{Here, reversal is where sequestered carbon is re-released back into the atmosphere.} and durability level\footnote{Durability of carbon offsetting methods is how long the carbon stays locked away before being re-released back into the atmosphere.} of carbon offsetting methods can have significant impacts of its effectiveness~\cite{OxfordCarbonOffsetting}.
+However, this does not mean that measures should not be taken to aid in carbon sequestration, which is a necessary action to reduce existing \acrshort{co2} in the atmosphere.

+\begin{recommendation}\textbf{Implement net-negative measures.} Net-negative measures ultimately mean more CO$_2$e is absorbed than emitted which can be considered as carbon offsetting.
+Implement measures to reduce the risk of reversal and increase durability.
+Plant trees (in optimal positions and of optimal types) on-site.
+Utilise materials that sequester CO$_2$ and other GHGs.
+Take care with transparency in reporting net-negative emissions. \end{recommendation}